 People with limited mobility look for a few key things in an accessible bathroom:

 - A taller toilet is often easier to transition to from a wheelchair or other movement aid.
-Consider installing a taller toilet complete with an arm bar for added security.
+Consider installing a taller toilet complete with an arm-bar for added security.

 - An accessible sink is a luxury people in wheelchairs often go without in residential bathrooms.
 The cabinets underneath make it difficult to reach the knobs and the mirror and medicine cabinet are out of reach.
-A good accessible sink is low with close knobs and space underneath for the wheelchair.
+A well accessible sink is low with close knobs and space underneath for the wheelchair.

 - Showers and baths need to be easy to get in and out of, with a seating area and textured floor.